 Method development, validation and transfer activities: The methodologies, developed both in the EU and China from previous research and established practices, for the detection of food fraud, are being transferred and implemented both ways, from the EU to China, and from China to the EU.
 Authentication methods involve wine, infant formula, processed meats, organic produce, and spices.
 The method exchange and validation with industry partners have also been performed for some of the product groups.
-Reports on the performance comparison of exchanged methodology for wine (D3.1), diary (D3.2), processed meat (D3.3), and spices (D3.5) have also been completed.
+Reports on the performance comparison of exchanged methodology for wine (D3.1), diary (D3.2), processed meat (D3.3), organic fruits (D3.4) and spices (D3.5) have also been completed.
+For Task 3.2, the supply chains for wine and ginger have been examined for critical points and food fraud vulnerability assessments have been adjusted to these two commodities.
+Many stakeholders in the EU and China have been identified and will receive an invitation to conduct a food fraud vulnerability self-assessment soon.